hkamran80/articles/markdown/articles/cloudflare-remote-access-home-assistant.md

 First, connect the tunnel from your server to Cloudflare.
 If you have not already done so, create a new tunnel in the [Zero Trust dashboard](https://one.dash.cloudflare.com) by going to Networks > Tunnels.
 Give your tunnel a name that means something to you (only you will be able to see it in this dashboard).
-Next, select how you're setting up the tunnel.
-Copy the `docker run` command because we will need it in a second.
-Next, let's configure
-traffic routing from the tunnel to the service.
+Select the Docker tab and copy the `docker run` command because we will need it in a second.
+Next, let's configure traffic routing from the tunnel to the service.
 Enter the domain and subdomain, then select the type of service.
 Since this is for Home Assistant, set the type to `HTTP`.
 Assuming that you followed [the instructions on setting Home Assistant up with Compose](https://www.home-assistant.io/installation/alternative/#docker-compose),